 - 26. Nutrition Program: The State Department of Education has established a statewide program to provide nutritious meals and milk at school for pupils, and to provide free meals to the neediest children.
 In some instances, nominal cash payments may be required.
 (Ed.
 Code, § 49510 et seq.) - 27.
+Leaving School Grounds: The governing board of the Delhi Unified School District, pursuant to section 44808.5 of the Education Code, has decided to permit eligible pupils meeting the criteria for Senior Lunch Pass enrolled at Delhi High School in grade twelve (12) to leave the school grounds during the lunch period.
+Parent permission must be granted and on file with the school.
+Student eligibility is reviewed quarterly.
+Section 44808.5 of the Education Code further states: "Neither the school district nor any officer or employee thereof shall be liable for the conduct or safety of any pupil during such time as the pupil has left the school grounds pursuant to this section."
+(Ed.
+Code, § 44808.5) - 28.
 U.S. Department of Education Programs: The following applies only to programs directly funded by the U.S. Department of Education: